-- Have failed to report a child protection concern. - Have intentionally made a false allegation. - Have made a serious breach of the CPP and/or MWL Code of Conduct for Working with Children Declaration (minor breaches may result in action such as refresher training or increased supervision).
+- Have failed to report a child safeguarding concern. - Have intentionally made a false allegation. - Have made a serious breach of the CSP and/or MWL Child Safeguarding Code of Conduct Declaration (minor breaches may result in action such as refresher training or increased supervision).